Chart your own path

-Explore education beyond Canada’s borders with an International Bachelor of Arts (iBA) degree, an internship abroad or an exchange with more than 40 universities around the world – or by earning credits with the LA&PS YorkU Abroad program.
-Even if you aren’t studying abroad, you’ll gain a global perspective right here, where you’re immersed in the diverse ideas and cultures of students from more than 100 countries, preparing you to live and work in the global market place.
+Explore education beyond Canada’s borders with an International Bachelor of Arts (iBA) degree, an internship abroad or an exchange with more than 40 countries around the world, while earning credits with our Faculty's YorkU Abroad program.
+Even if you aren't studying abroad, you will gain a wider perspective while exposed to the diverse ideas and cultures of students from more than 100 countries, preparing you to live and work in the global market place.

 From ancient history to contemporary issues, modern Africa poses challenges and opportunities worthy of serious study.
 Learn from professors engaged in researching social, political, economic and cultural change from precolonial times to the present.
 Whether we think of inspired political leadership or poverty, economic development or major challenges to health, Africa is a continent with a global impact.

 Anthropology explores some of the great mysteries of humanity.
 Engage in topics such as media and culture, health and illness, gender and sexuality, development, religion and science and displaced peoples.
 Learn to think critically about how concepts such as class, race, gender and ethnic identity are produced and expressed in contexts of power around the world.